 Festival season will soon be upon us and, if you’re a vaper, that means you’ve got to get things sorted.
-Hopefully you’ve got your ticket, know how you’re getting there, maybe you’re glamping or maybe you still need to check your old tent for holes.
+The CBD vape UK scene is really exploding right now and hopefully you’ve got your ticket, know how you’re getting there, maybe you’re glamping or maybe you still need to check your old tent for holes.
 But one thing is for certain, you’re going to want to have your vape ready to go.
 Here’s our handy guide of the do’s and don’ts of festival season.

 It’s difficult for us to recommend how much CBD vape oil you’ll need over the course of a few days.
 I don’t know you personally but I can make the assumption that you probably won’t take enough.
 Whatever you think would be the perfect amount for the length of the festival, add another half day’s worth to that.